pallav12/smart_india_hackathon/README.md

 # smart_india_hackathon
-Our submission project for Smart India Hackathon
+Our submission project for Smart India Hackathon, Team consist of 6 members.